broadinstitute/pooled-cell-painting-profiling-recipe/0.preprocess-sites/README.md

 ## Step 2 - Process Cells

 This step combines all CellProfiler single cell features measured in all compartments across all imaging sites.
-We output two text files including cell metadata and cell count summary.
+It outputs two text files including a cell metadata summary and cell counts by quality category summary.

 ## Step 3 - Visualize Summary